DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/creating-a-custom-http-request-hook.md

 ---
 # Creating a Custom HTTP Request Hook

-To handle HTTP requests in a custom way, you can create your own request hook.
-This topic provides basic information on how request hooks work and what you need to do to create a custom hook.
+You can create your own request hook to handle HTTP requests.
+This topic describes request hooks and how to create a custom hook.

 * [Understanding How TestCafe Request Hooks Operate](#understanding-how-testcafe-request-hooks-operate)
 * [Writing a Hook](#writing-a-hook)